stew1922/data_farming/README.md

 ## **Research Questions**

-### - Is there a correlation between reported crop production vs. expected crop production and futures/ETF pricing?
+### - Is there a relationship between futures market and the respective ETFs on the response to the crops report (i.e.- is one more sensitive than the other)?

 - _Short description of what we found and any relevant plots go here_

-### - Is there a relationship between futures market and the respective ETFs on the response to the crops report (i.e.- is one more sensitive than the other)?
+### - Is there a correlation between reported crop production vs. expected crop production and futures/ETF pricing?

 - _Short description of what we found and any relevant plots go here_

 ### - Is Monte Carlo simulation a valid method for predicting the next reported volumes?

-- _Short description of what we found and any relevant plots go here_
+- Monte Carlo simulation is a valid method for determining a range of reported volumes, while conducting further analysis on the collected data is needed to determine validity.

 ---